 Trend Micro Deep Security has worked closely with VMware to offer agentless security at the hypervisor level.
 This security is provided by the Deep Security Virtual Appliance.
-The appliance is deployed at the cluster level through NSX Manager to offer protection to VMs on the same ESXi host.
+The appliance is deployed at the cluster level through NSX Manager to offer protection to VMs on a given host.

 - Deep Security Virtual Appliance features

-- VMware deployments with the virtual appliance and NSX 6.3 or higher
+- VMware deployments with the virtual appliance and NSX 6.2.4

 - VMware deployments with the agent only